zed-industries/zed/docs/collaboration-v1-plan.md

 ## Logging In

 Zed needs to know the identities of the people who are collaborating on a worktree.
-The first time that I share a worktree (or try to join someone else's worktree), Zed must prompt me to log in to the `zed.dev` server.
+So the first time that I share a worktree (or try to join someone else's worktree), Zed will prompt me to log in to `zed.dev`.

 * For simplicity, I can begin sharing by clicking `File > Share` in the application menu.
 * To initiate the share, Zed needs a user id and auth token that identifies me.
-* Zed checks if it has stored credentials in the file `~/Library/Application\ Support/Zed/auth.toml`
+* Zed checks if it has stored credentials in the file `~/Library/Application Support/Zed/auth.toml`.
   If there is *no* stored credentials, then the user needs to log in.
 For now, we'll do this through the `zed.dev` website, for two reasons:
-  * To avoid building complex login UI in Zed (for now)
+  - To avoid building complex login UI in Zed (for now)
-  * So that we can use web-based Oauth flows.
+  - So that Zed users can take advantage of being logged into GitHub in their browser.
 * Zed needs a way to track that the user has logged in using their web browser.
 To do this, it makes an API request to the `zed.dev` server for a new "login token" (`POST zed.dev/api/login-tokens`).
 * The server generates a unique 40-character `login_token` and stores it in its database.